Miyazaki Prefecture: Tropical Paradise Travel Guide

 名称未設定のデザイン (2) (1) (1)

-Miyazaki Prefecture is known for its mild climate, rich natural scenery, deep historical and cultural background, and unique food culture.
-Agriculture is flourishing here, and it is famous nationwide for its fruit production.
+Miyazaki Prefecture is known for its mild climate, abundant natural scenery, deep history and cultural heritage, and unique food culture.
+Agriculture thrives here, and the prefecture is nationally renowned especially for its fruit production.

-Places such as Takachiho Gorge, Aoshima, and Udo Shrine, where legends of the gods live, remind visitors of ancient times.
-These places are the setting for stories about Japan's origins and myths that tell of the exploits of the gods, influencing the very foundations of Japanese spirituality and culture.
+Takachiho Gorge, Aoshima Island, Udo Shrine, and other places where the legends of the gods live on inspire visitors to reflect on ancient times.
+These locations serve as the stage for the mythology surrounding Japan’s origins and the deeds of the gods, profoundly influencing the spirituality and culture of the Japanese people.

-Many of the food cultures make use of the region's rich natural resources.
-Miyazaki beef is highly praised for its tenderness and flavor, and there are many dishes made with local ingredients, such as charcoal-grilled Miyazaki chicken and the locally-loved cold soup.
-It is also known for its high quality fruit production, including mangoes, and mangoes, known as ``sun's eggs,'' are particularly popular for their sweetness and juiciness.
+The food culture makes excellent use of the region’s abundant natural resources.
+Miyazaki beef is highly regarded for its tenderness and flavor, and there is a wealth of cuisine using local ingredients, including charcoal-grilled Miyazaki free-range chicken and the locally beloved cold soup called “hiyajiru.”
+In terms of fruit production, the prefecture is known for its high quality, and in particular, the mango branded “Taiyo no Tamago” (Egg of the Sun) is popular for its sweetness and juiciness.

-The tourist destination is known for its natural beauty and historical significance.
-Takachiho Gorge is known for its spectacular natural scenery, which leaves a deep impression on visitors.
-Seaside tourist destinations like Aoshima and Nichinan Coast are popular for their beautiful beaches and surfing spots.
-Additionally, historic shrines like Udo Shrine are popular tourist destinations as they tell stories from mythical times.
+The tourist destinations are known for both their natural beauty and historical significance.
+Takachiho Gorge is renowned for its magnificent natural landscape and leaves a deep impression on visitors.
+Coastal destinations like Aoshima and the Nichinan Coast are popular as beautiful beaches and surfing spots.
+Historic shrines such as Udo Shrine are also popular tourist destinations as places that convey stories from the age of mythology.

 名称未設定のデザイン (3) (1)-1

-Amano Yasukawara is renowned for its breathtaking natural landscapes and rich historical background.
-Located in Takachiho town in Miyazaki Prefecture, this site is closely linked to the story of the sun goddess Amaterasu from Japanese mythology.
-Visitors can enjoy the serene atmosphere surrounded by lush nature and the gentle flow of the river, aside from its core significance in the Amano Iwato legend.
+Ama no Yasukawara is known for its beautiful natural scenery and deep historical background.
+Located in Takachiho Town, Miyazaki Prefecture, this site is closely associated with the mythology of the sun goddess Amaterasu Omikami.
+In addition to being the heart of the Amano Iwato legend, visitors can enjoy the serene atmosphere surrounded by the gentle flow of the river and lush greenery.

-The history of Amano Yasukawara dates back to the creation stories of Japan.
-The sun goddess Amaterasu, angered by the mischiefs of her brother Susanoo, hid herself in the Amano Iwato, plunging the world into darkness.
-This site is believed to be where the deities gathered to devise a plan to lure Amaterasu out of the cave, thereby returning light to the world.
-This legend is not only famous within Japanese mythology but also forms the core of faith and mythology in Japanese culture.
+The history of Ama no Yasukawara dates back to the creation of Japan.
+The legend of the supreme sun goddess Amaterasu Omikami hiding in the Ama no Iwato cave due to the unruly behavior of her brother Susanoo no Mikoto, plunging the world into darkness, is one of the most famous tales in Japanese mythology.
+This site is said to be the place where the gods devised their plan to lure Amaterasu out of the cave and restore light to the world, making it an important place at the very foundation of faith and mythology in Japanese culture.

-Alongside Amano Iwato Shrine, Amano Yasukawara stands as one of the few physical locations where one can feel the essence of these myths, making it a place of special significance for visitors through ages.
+Together with Amano Iwato Shrine, Ama no Yasukawara is one of the few places where you can physically experience mythology, and from ancient times to the present, it has been a place of special significance for many worshippers.

-• Nearest Station: Takachiho Station is the closest railway station.
-Access to Amano Iwato Shrine from the station is possible by bus or taxi.
-The Takachiho circuit bus operates from Takachiho Station to the Amano Iwato Shrine bus stop, from where it's approximately a 10-minute walk to Amano Yasukawara.
+• Nearest Station: Takachiho Station is the nearest railway station.
+From the station, the site is accessible by bus or taxi.
+The Takachiho Loop Bus operates from Takachiho Station to the Amano Iwato Shrine bus stop, from where it is about a 10-minute walk to Ama no Yasukawara.

 • Google Maps Link: https://maps.app.goo.gl/vPvGuxZDVPTCuuUn7